WellAlly Logo

 Have a Computed Tomography Report?

-Upload your imaging report PDF and get instant, easy-to-understand explanations for terms like "Pleural Effusion".
+Upload your PDF report for quick plain-language explanations of terms like "Pleural Effusion".
 WellAlly helps you understand your radiology results.

-Pleural Effusion on CT Scan: Meaning, Causes & Next Steps
+Pleural Effusion on CT: Meaning, Causes & Next Steps